rackerlabs/docs-aws/docs/user-management-and-perms/index.rst

 - ``Admin`` rights to the Rackspace Billing and Payments portal.
 - Ability to add additional AWS accounts for Rackspace to manage.
-- Ability to create and delete users on the Rackspace account and manage their permissions on for each AWS account.
+- Ability to create and delete users on the Rackspace account and manage their permissions for each AWS account.
 - Ability to make other users Account Administrators.

 **Account Administrators** do **NOT** have the following permissions: